 How to get there?
-Fly from most UK airports (1 hour 15 minutes).
-For another longer option: in 2018 a brand new Eurostar route launched between London and Amsterdam, meaning you can get direct between the two cities in just under 4 hours by train.
+Fly from most UK airports (1 hour 15 minutes), or take the Eurostar route between London and Amsterdam, taking you get direct between the two cities in just under 4 hours without the hassle of flying.

-Canals, bikes, tulips… There’s a lot to love about Amsterdam.
+Canals, bikes, tulips… There’s a lot to love about Amsterdam – it’s certainly one of Europe’s most beautiful cities.
 On arrival, head straight to the Bloemenmarkt on the canals for a view of quintessential Amsterdam, then stop off at the Kattenkabinet for something completely different (a museum entirely dedicated to cats and art involving cats).

 The food highlights of Amsterdam are stroopwafels – which can be sampled in giant form at the Albert Cuyp Market – and the small but packing a punch Foodhallen.
 The latter is a towering hall featuring numerous food stalls and bars – indulge on bitterballen, salmon tacos, vegan nachos and delectable dim sum, all topped off with a high-end G&T.